thermalogic/PyRankine/README.md

      * step 1 :   Basic @  Data Structures,Program architecture, Algorithms
      * step 2 : Forward @  Data Structures,Program architecture, Algorithms

+You do not need to do programming step0，1，2.

+**You need to**

+*  reading the codes
+*  understanding computational thinking and programming skills
+*  programing one solution to the  rankine cycle

 ## Dependencies：libseuif97

 * IF97 high-speed shared library (Windows/Linux)